fables-tales/nemesis/spec.md

 not a user is capable of administrating another user.
 The conditions for this are as follows:

-* If the authenticated user is a teacher in the same college as the user to be accessed they may access/modify information about that user so long as that user is not a blueshirt.
+* If the authenticated user is a team leader in the same college as the user to be accessed they may access/modify information about that user so long as that user is not a blueshirt.
 * If the authenticated user is a blueshirt in the same college as the user to be accessed they may access/modify information about that user so long as that user is not a blueshirt.
-* An authenticated user can administrate iteslf
+* An authenticated user can administrate itself

 ##GET /colleges